chettrick/arm-mcu/stm32f4/README.txt

 Test Platform

-   This framework is validated on the [2]STM32F4 Discovery and [3]FEZ Cerb40 development boards.
+   This framework is validated on the [2]STM32F4 Discovery, [3]FEZ Cerb40, and [4]Netduino Plus 2 development boards.

-   Tested on 21 December 2012 with gcc 4.7.2.
+   Tested on 10 April 2013 with gcc 4.7.2.
      __________________________________________________________________

-   Questions or comments to Philip Munts [4]phil@munts.net
+   Questions or comments to Philip Munts [5]phil@munts.net

    $Id$